 - The headmaster/mistress makes a short speech and begins the sorting by introducing the Sorting Hat and placing a non-working microphone in front of it.

 - The staff person in the hallway plays the Sorting Hat song which comes out the speakers.

-- After the song the first camper on the list is called up to sit in the chair.
-The staff person in the hallway has the same list so he/she know who’s going to be called and what house they are in.
+- After the song, the first camper on the list is called up to sit in the chair.
+The staff person in the hallway has the same list so he/she knows who’s going to be called and what house they are in.

 - A staff person places the hat on the camper’s head.
 Well, not exactly on their head, mostly above their head so it doesn’t mess up their hair and helps to avoid the possibility of lice exchange.